poplatek/shaftlog/README.md

-lognimbus
+shaftlog
 =========

 Secure log transport in clouds.
-Lognimbus is a secure, highly available, fault tolerant log file synchronization tool.
-Lognimbus handles only the transport of log files to a centralized destination and leaves the processing of the log files for other tools.
+Shaftlog is a secure, highly available, fault tolerant log file synchronization tool.
+Shaftlog handles only the transport of log files to a centralized destination and leaves the processing of the log files for other tools.